Results of the War of 1812: Canada

 Some American politicians had mistakenly expected the population of Upper Canada, which was partially of American origin, to throw off its "British yoke".
 However, that did not happen since many of them were United Empire Loyalists and had, willingly or otherwise, left the US out of loyalty to Britain.
 After 1815, British officials, Anglican clergy, and Loyalists tried to spot and root out American ideals like democracy and republicanism.
 Thus, the British and Loyalists would set the different colonies of what would later become Canada on a course that was different from that of their former enemy.
 They also discouraged further immigration from the United States.

 When the United States attacked British North America, most British forces were engaged in the Napoleonic Wars.
 Thus, British North America had minimal troops to defend against the United States, whose much larger military force was, however, initially poorly trained.
 For most of the war, British North America stood alone against a much stronger American force.
 Reinforcements from Britain did not arrive until 1814, during the final year of the war.
 The repelling of the American force helped to foster Loyalism in the colonies that later became Canada.

 The nationalistic sentiment caused suspicion of such American ideas as republicanism, which would frustrate political reform in both Upper and Lower Canada until the Rebellions of 1837.
 However, the war started the process that ultimately led to Canadian Confederation in 1867.
 The Canadian writer Pierre Berton wrote that although later events, such as the rebellions and the Fenian raids of the 1860s were more important, Canada would likely have become part of the United States if the war had not taken place since American settlers would have continued to arrive and so Canadian nationalism would not have developed.

 The war was highly significant in Britain's North American colonies.
 After the war, Canadian supporters of Britain portrayed the war as a successful fight for national survival against an American democratic force that threatened the peace and stability that the Canadians had desired.
-Throughout the war, most of Canada's inhabitants assigned the war to an American desire to annex the British colonies, a perception that was reinforced by American Generals such as William Hull, who issued proclamations that stated that Canada would be annexed.
+Throughout the war, most of Canada's inhabitants assigned the war to an American desire to annex the British colonies, a perception that was reinforced by American Generals such as William Hull, even tho Hull’s proclamations stated nothing about annexing Canada, but that the town of Sandwich was under was under a military occupation.